SecretFoundation/docs/docs/dev/quickstart.md

 The developer modifies `contract.rs` for contract logic, contract entry points are `init`, `handle` and `query` functions.

-`init` in the Counter contract initializes the storage, specifically the current count and the signer/owner of the instance being initialized.
+`init` in contract.rs initializes the storage, specifically the current count and the signer/owner of the instance being initialized.

 We also define `handle`, a generic handler for all functions writing to storage, the counter can be incremented and reset.
 These functions are provided the storage and the environment, the latter's used by the `reset` function to compare the signer with the contract owner.